 The expanded sanctuary facilities will addititionally provide a variety of community programs to benefit both people and the horses.
 In this manner the WFLF will serve America's most needy equines while at the same time, touch the lives of local disadvantaged youth, wounded veterans, and beyond, through natural partnerships and equine assisted learning programs.

-Wild for Life Foundation, an all volunteer 501 c3 charity that relies 100% on donations is working around the clock to assure the forever safe harbor for these and other wild and domestic equines.
+Wild for Life Foundation, a volunteer based 501 c3 charity that relies 100% on donations is working around the clock to assure the forever safe harbor for these and other wild and domestic equines.
 Funds are currently being raised to support these efforts.
 Please consider making a meaningful donation today.
 100% of the funds received go directly to the aid of the imperiled horses we serve.
 Donations are 100% tax deductible to the fullest extent permitted by law.

 Business Sponsorship Opportunities are also available.
 Contact Corporate Giving via email at email@example.com to discuss how your company and Wild For Life Foundation can work together to meet your needs while spreading the word to help Lift Humanity through Compassion for Animals.